Central Zone Fishing

 No recent reports.

-TAYLOR LAKE: rainbow trout and largemouth bass
+TAYLOR LAKE: rainbow trout, largemouth bass

 WALTON LAKE: rainbow trout

 Fishing has been good.
 The lake was stocked the week of July 15.